TheSai9/FilmElo/README.md

 Compare films in a 1v1 "Face Off" using a Tinder-style decision engine.
 -   **Animated Rank Slides**: Watch scores update in real-time with smooth animations.
 -   **Elo Algorithm**: Uses dynamic K-Factor for adaptive rating adjustments.
--   **Generative Art**: If posters fail to load, the app generates unique geometric compositions based on the movie ID.
+-   **Custom Art**: If posters fail to load, the app generates unique geometric compositions based on the movie ID.
 -   **TMDB Integration**: Automatically fetches high-res movie posters via The Movie Database API.
 -   **Undo Capability**: Made a mistake?
 Press `Backspace` to revert.